HenryQuan/DB3311/README.md

 # DB3311
-Assignments and labs for COMP3311.
+Assignments, labs and past exams for COMP3311.